 - Mark up map to show new school traffic safety plan and locations for drop off, crossing guards, etc.

 - Decide on text for brochure and include the following:

 - If you drive . . . (suggested drop-off locations)

 - If you walk . . . (suggested places to cross)

 - If you take the bus . . .

 - What the signs mean

 - Ways to reduce congestion

-- Circulate draft brochure to school traffic safety team for comment.
+- Circulate draft brochure to school traffic safety team to finalize.

-- Determine timeline and education method, e.g., presentation, brochure, display, etc.
+- Determine timeline and educational method, e.g., presentation, brochure, display, etc.